kaltura/nginx-vod-module/README.md

 	Setting this parameter is equivalent to passing /clipFrom/ on the URL.
 * `clipTo` - integer, contains a timestamp indicating where the returned stream should end.
 	Setting this parameter is equivalent to passing /clipTo/ on the URL.
+* `cache` - boolean, if set to false, the mapping response will not be saved to cache (vod_mapping_cache).
+	The default value is true.
+* `closedCaptions` - array of closed captions objects (see below), containing languages and ids of any embedded CEA-608 / CEA-708 captions.
+If an empty array is provided, the module will output `CLOSED-CAPTIONS=NONE` on each `EXT-X-STREAM-INF` tag.
+If the list does not appear in the JSON, the module will not output any `CLOSED-CAPTIONS` fields in the playlist.

 Live fields:
 * `firstClipTime` - integer, mandatory for all live playlists unless `clipTimes` is specified.